 Millennials have had a bad rep for thinking they’re entitled to everything.
 If you’re part of this age group, perhaps it’s time to show the world you’re actually capable of being a well-disciplined adult with big ambitions for your future.

 Here are some tips for the millennials on how to ace an interview when a job opportunity comes along.

 DON’T BE LATE

-Punctuality is so important for job interviews, you might want to schedule your Uber to ride extra early so you can be there at least a half an hour before the interview slot begins.
+Punctuality is so important for job interviews, you might want to schedule your ride extra early so you can be there at least a half an hour before the interview slot begins.
 Whatever your app says about your ‘ETA’, add on another 30 minutes to that.
 One of the easiest ways for you to obliterate your chances of getting the job is by arriving late.
 Arriving on time is good, but arriving earlier is much better.
 That way you have time to calm yourself and go over notes before going to the interview room.

 Human interaction is extremely important during interviews so put on your best smile and be nice to everyone in the room.
 Employers not only look at your resume, but they also consider your interpersonal skills.
 Being professional with everyone from the front desk receptionists to any administrative assistants is really important because you would want people to remember you too.

 Newsflash: nobody likes an unprepared interviewee.
 This is usually frowned upon by the interviewer because it shows that you show no interest in the company itself.
 Yes, the interview is supposed to be about you, but don’t view that literally.
 You must remember that the company wants to know how you can benefit them and how well you would fit in.
 If you want to work there, you have to show your interest.
 Have they been in the news lately?
 Did they release a new product?
 Back that up with extra information on how you think you can contribute to the company for a better future.

 DON’T BE DEMANDING